Skip to main content

 AI summary

-Explains how to configure transparent federated search to query Imply Lumi events from Splunk® using data models.
-Covers IAM key setup, field mapping, and federated provider configuration for seamless integration.
+Explains how to configure transparent mode federated search to query Imply Lumi events from Splunk® without prefixes.
+Covers IAM key setup, allowed indexes, query timeouts, and federated provider configuration.
+Shows how to search Lumi data using standard and data model queries.

 About AI summaries.